Dr Caroline Mitchell

 Professor Julia Hippisley-Cox

 Julia Hippisley-Cox is the Chief Investigator for QResearch and Professor in Clinical Epidemiology and Predictive Medicine at Queen Mary University of London.
-She is an Honorary Consultant Barts Health Care Trust and Oxford Health NHS Foundation Trust and a GP.
+She trained as a GP and is an Honorary Consultant Barts Health Care Trust.
 Her key research interests are in the development and validation of algorithms for predicting risk of disease and evaluating safety of commonly prescribed medications.

 Competing Interests: JHC was founder and shareholder of ClinRisk Ltd. In 2023, 100% of the share capital of ClinRisk Ltd was donated to Endeavour Health Care Charitable Trust and the company renamed to Endeavour Predict Community Interest Company.
 JHC is a consultant for Endeavour Predict CIC and her husband is a non-executive director.